 My first experience with any form of word processing was with a manual typewriter.
-They were just starting to become more colourful by the late 1970s, and my parents bought me a lovely green one (actually, it was ghastly!) from a local stationers.
+They were just starting to become more colourful by the late 1970s, and my parents bought me a lovely green one (actually, it was ghastly!) from a local stationer.
 I would spend hours typing all sorts of nonsense, although manually striking those keys took its toll on your finger after a while!
 I used to thoroughly enjoy advancing the carriage just to hear that glorious ping sound!

 I moved on to an Atari 1020 printer/plotter in the mid eighties, which I connected to my Atari 800XL home computer, although it was a fat lot of good for printing professional documents - printing technology was far from ideal in the mid eighties.
 However, it was very convenient when compared to a typewriter as it used a roll of paper rather than individual sheets, and you could print colour text and graphics using its four pens.
-You also had much beter control over what you printed and you didn't need correction fluid.
+You also had much better control over what you printed and you didn't need correction fluid.

 The dot matrix printer that I bought for my Atari ST in the early 90s was much better, though, and with some free public domain word processing software I was able to produce something half decent.
 The ribbons used to last for ages, too, making it much more economical that the inkjets and bubblejets of the 90s.
 Also, at this time the old 9 pin printers were being replaced by better quality 18 and 24 pin models with NLQ (Near Letter Quality) text.

 I bought a Brother Word Processor in the late 90s after seeing an advert in Exhange & Mart selling them for under £100.
-Despite my worries about actually receiving anything, it turned out to be a briliant device and it had a built-in colour inkjet printer.
+Despite my worries about actually receiving anything, it turned out to be a truly brilliant device and it had a built-in colour inkjet printer.
 I found it much easier to use than the word processing software on the Atari and produced newsletters with ease.
 Eventually, of course, it packed up and I bought my first PC in 2003 with a Canon Bubblejet.

-With the price of ink and postage now sky high (in the UK, at least) I hardly print anything these days and everything I publish is now done electronically through blogs, websites and email.
-How times have changed, but isn't it ironic that just when home printers have become advanced enough to print very professional looking documents, we're doing everything online.
+With the price of ink and postage now sky-high (in the UK, at least) I hardly print anything these days and everything I publish is now done electronically through blogs, websites and email.
+How times have changed.
+But isn't it ironic that just when home printers have become advanced enough to print very professional looking documents, we're doing everything online.
 Mind you, the built-in scanner is handy!

-Although expensive to buy, believe it ot not, Dot Matrix Printers are still available and are proving popular once again as they are efficient, productive and cost next to nothing to run.
+Although expensive to buy, believe it or not, Dot Matrix Printers are still available and are proving popular once again as they are efficient, productive and cost next to nothing to run.
 They now also come with USB connection.
 A ribbon costing around £6 will last for at least a year if you're just an average user.